 Force the wheel of chaotic schedules and unending stress to halt.
 Whether you vacation away from town or have a small stay-cation, find a moment to let the world around you continue without your family needing to be involved.

 We put our worth in what we do, our accomplishments, and the success of our commitments, instead of the things that actually matter.
 When we do this, we begin to miss what life is actually about and where true value comes from.
-We worship being busy, and eventually that will come to haunt us in ...
+We worship being busy, and eventually that will come to haunt us in one way or another.

-What this verse made clear to me was that the true definition of home isn’t a physical place.
-It’s not the house that I painstakingly decorated and kept clean(ish).
 It’s not the school whose colors I put on week after week and cheer for until I lose my voice.
-It’s not the town where I ...

 It’s not the town where I had all three of my babies, and where we have our favorite restaurants, our church, and friends that have become family.